belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 }
 ```

-You can run this script with `python3.7 main.py --wisnia --cpp --rust 2000`.
+You can run this script with `python main.py --wisnia --cpp --rust 2000`.

 ### WisniaLang benchmark